-“The Man in the Iron Mask” screens at 1:30 p.m.
-Saturday, Feb.
-1, 2014 in the Durwood Film Vault of the Kansas City Central Library, 14W.
+“Union Pacific” screens at 1:30 p.m.
+Saturday, March 22, 2014 in the Durwood Film Vault of the Kansas City Central Library, 14W.
 10th St. Admission is free.
-It’s part of the year-long film sereies Hollywood’s Greatest Year, which offers movies released in 1939.
+It’s part of the year-long film series Hollywood’s Greatest Year, featuring movies released in 1939.

 To three generations of Americans his name was synonymous with big-screen epics, from his fabulously lurid depiction of the Roman games in Sign of the Cross (1932) to his crowning glory, The Ten Commandments (1956).

 And his taste for excess didn’t end when his movies were completed.
 DeMille was a master publicist who, like a very few other directors of his day (D.W.
 Griffith and Alfred Hitchcock, come to mind), was considered as important a selling point as the plots and stars of his productions.

 Consider the hoopla orchestrated for the premiere of his 1939 film “Union Pacific,” a big Western about the race to complete the first trans-continental railroad.

 DeMille and his Paramount team centered the events not in Hollywood but in Omaha, Nebraska, the point from which the Union Pacific railroad began laying tracks westward in the years after the Civil War.

 The film company unveiled the movie simultaneously at three different Omaha theaters on April 28, 1939, within days of the 70th anniversary of the driving of real golden spike which joined the rails of the Union Pacific and the Central Pacific in Utah in 1869.